 \end{widetext}

 Each second-order contribution described in Eqs.~(\ref{Uopt-2nd-comp}) represents the interference between the $s$- and $p$-wave parts of the pion-nucleon amplitude.
-Fig.~\ref{fig-Uss-sp-pp-comp} demonstrates the second-order components for on-shell forward scattering on ${}^{12}$C. Generally, the scattering parameters $b_{0,1}$, $c_{0,1}$ and $s_{0,1}$ in Eqs.~(\ref{Uopt-2nd-comp}) depend modestly on the angle between the corresponding momenta.
-For the purpose of evaluating the second-order correction, we assume these parameters to be angle-independent and fixed at the forward scattering angle.
+Figure~\ref{fig-Uss-sp-pp-comp} demonstrates the second-order components for on-shell forward scattering on ${}^{12}$C. Generally, the scattering parameters $b_{0,1}$, $c_{0,1}$, and $s_{0,1}$ in Eqs.~(\ref{Uopt-2nd-comp}) depend modestly on the angle between the corresponding momenta.
+For the purpose of evaluating the second-order correction, we assume these parameters to be angle independent and fixed at the forward scattering angle.

 The peculiarity of our approach is the presence of two correlation functions in the second order.
-However, in the $s$-$s$-wave interference term $V_{ss}$, Eq~(\ref{Uopt-2nd-ss}) the first term with the $C_0$ correlation function is negligible due to the smallness of $b_0$ compared to the real part of $b_1$.
+However, in the $s$-$s$-wave interference term $V_{ss}$, Eq.~(\ref{Uopt-2nd-ss}), the first term with the $C_0$ correlation function is negligible due to the smallness of $b_0$ compared to the real part of $b_1$.
 This enables us to compare our approach with the $s$-wave potential originally derived in Ref.~\cite{Ericson:1966fm}.
-With the second-order correction, the $s$-wave coordinate space potential given by Eq.~(\ref{U-absorption}) acquires the form \be U^{(s)}(r) \propto \left( b_0 - \left(b_0^2 + 2 b_1^2 \right) \left\langle \frac1r \right\rangle \right) \rho(r) + B_0 \rho^2(r), \ee where $\langle 1/r\rangle$ is the so-called "inverse nucleon correlation length", which within the Fermi gas model for zero pion kinetic energy becomes $ \left\langle 1/r \right\rangle = {3p_F}/({2\pi}) \approx \SI{0.65}{fm^{-1}}. $ Performing the integration in Eq.~(\ref{Uopt-2nd-ss}) in the limit $k_0 \rightarrow 0$, we obtain $V_{ss}(0,0) = 2b_1^2 \langle C_\text{ex} \rangle$, with $\langle C_\text{ex} \rangle / A$ acquiring the values $\SI{0.61}{fm^{-1}}$ and $\SI{0.56}{fm^{-1}}$ for ${}^{12}$C and ${}^{40}$Ca, respectively.
-The approximate agreement between $V_{ss}$ and $U^{(s)}(r)$ at the threshold allows us to directly apply the results of the pionic atom analyses in Sections~\ref{subsec-b0} and~\ref{subsec-b1}.
+With the second-order correction, the $s$-wave coordinate space potential given by Eq.~(\ref{U-absorption}) acquires the form \be U^{(s)}(r) \propto \left( b_0 - \left(b_0^2 + 2 b_1^2 \right) \left\langle \frac1r \right\rangle \right) \rho(r) + B_0 \rho^2(r), \ee where $\langle 1/r\rangle$ is the so-called inverse nucleon correlation length, which within the Fermi gas model for zero pion kinetic energy becomes $ \left\langle 1/r \right\rangle = {3p_F}/({2\pi}) \approx \SI{0.65}{fm^{-1}}. $ Performing the integration in Eq.~(\ref{Uopt-2nd-ss}) in the limit $k_0 \rightarrow 0$, we obtain $V_{ss}(0,0) = 2b_1^2 \langle C_\text{ex} \rangle$, with $\langle C_\text{ex} \rangle / A$ acquiring the values $\SI{0.61}{fm^{-1}}$ and $\SI{0.56}{fm^{-1}}$ for ${}^{12}$C and ${}^{40}$Ca, respectively.
+The approximate agreement between $V_{ss}$ and $U^{(s)}(r)$ at the threshold allows us to directly apply the results of the pionic atom analyses in Secs.~\ref{subsec-b0} and~\ref{subsec-b1}.